Volunteers

 Termination

-• Renewal of volunteer service opportunities must be reviewed annually and approved through the Office of Risk Management.
+• Renewal of volunteer service opportunities must be reviewed annually and approved through Risk Management.

 • The department/unit may end a volunteer's service at any time and without prior notice.